openformatproj/augmented-things/augmented-things/web/README.md

 * ```/direct```
 * ```/indirect```

 see an [example of correct view](https://drive.google.com/open?id=1YArtcoISaD0PHDEplU17POvERlaIbLWE).
 By clicking on ```/indirect``` you can reach the application webpage and check whether it is correctly online.
+Alternatively, you can deploy .war files by browsing them in the Manager App.

 **Note**: be sure that the om2m engine is up and running before launching the Tomcat server.
 For this reason, if Tomcat shows these contexts as already running at startup time, it could be necessary to stop both and restart them from the Manager.
 Remember that is better to start ```indirect``` before ```direct```.